Model selection and clustering in stochastic block models with the exact integrated complete data likelihood: Introduction

 Many extensions have been developed to overcome some limits of the standard SBM.
-For example, Mariadassou, Robin and Vacher \cite{articlemariadassou2010} introduced recently a probabilistic framework to deal with valued edges, allowing covariates to be taken into account.
+For example, \cite{articlemariadassou2010} introduced recently a probabilistic framework to deal with valued edges, allowing covariates to be taken into account.
 While the first model they proposed explains the value of an edge, between a pair of nodes, through their clusters only, the second and third approaches do account for covariates through Poisson regression models.
 This framework is relevant in practice because extra information on the edges is sometimes available, such as phylogenetic distances in host-parasite networks or amounts of energy transported between nodes in powergrids.

 Another drawback of SBM is that it assumes that each node belongs to a single cluster while many objects in real world applications belong to several groups or communities \citep{articlelatouche2011}.
-To tackle this issue Airoldi \textit{et al.} \cite{airoldi08} proposed the mixed membership stochastic block model (MMSBM) \citep{proceedingsairoldi2006,articleairoldi2007}.
+To tackle this issue \cite{airoldi08} proposed the mixed membership stochastic block model (MMSBM) \citep{proceedingsairoldi2006,articleairoldi2007}.
 A latent variable $ \mathbf{\Pi}= .$$

 The clusters correspond therefore to communities, except one cluster of hubs which connects with probability $\beta$ to all other clusters.
 Graphs with $N=100$ vertices, $K=5$ clusters and $\balpha=(1/5,1/5,1/5,1/5,1/5)$ were generated using this connection pattern.
 The parameter $\epsilon$ was set to $0.01$ and $\beta$ ranged as previously from $0.45$ to $0.01$.
 Eventually, the other simulation parameters did not change.
-The results are shown in Figure \ref{fig:simu1} (right).
+The results are shown in Figure \ref{fig:simu2}.

 As expected, the \textbf{vbmod} algorithm, which looks only for communities, is strongly affected by this change of setting and systematically misses the hub cluster.
-For the remaining methods, the best results are achieved by \textbf{greedy icl} which still uncovers the planted clustering when $\beta>0.25$, whereas \textbf{mixer} starts to drop at $\beta$ equals 0.4.
-The collapsed Gibbs sampler achieves also good results in this setting, very close to those of \textbf{greedy icl} and out-performs \textbf{mixer}.
+For the remaining methods, the best results are achieved by \textbf{greedy ICL} which still uncovers the planted clustering when $\beta>0.25$, whereas \textbf{mixer} starts to drop at $\beta$ equals 0.4.
+The collapsed Gibbs sampler achieves also good results in this setting, very close to those of \textbf{greedy ICL} and outperforms \textbf{mixer}.
+Eventually, the spectral clustering approach suffers from the same problem as \textbf{vbmod} and tend to miss the hub class.
+Note that for difficult problems this method tends to perform slightly better.
+With respect to the variances of the results all the algorithms are quite comparable.